Achyut Patwardhan: Social activities

 After passing his M. A. he worked as Professor of Economics at the College till 1932.
 During this period he thrice visited England and other European countries and came in contact with Socialist leaders and scholars.
 He studied Communist and Socialist literature, resigned his Professorship and plunged in 1932 into Gandhiji's civil disobedience movement.
 He was imprisoned several times during the next ten years.

-His aim in joining the Congress, like his associates Acharya Narendra Deb, Jayaprakash Narayan and others, was to turn the Congress to Socialism.
+His aim in joining the Congress, like his associates Acharya Narendra Deva, Jayaprakash Narayan and others, was to turn the Congress to Socialism.
 In 1934, he and his associates in jail formed the Congress Socialistic Party with a view to working for socialistic objectives from within the Congress.
 Achyut was taken on the CongressWorking Committee by Jawaharlal Nehru in 1936, but he resigned in a few months and thereafter resisted Nehru's invitations to join it.
 From 1935 to 1941 he organised Shibirs (education camps for young men), to teach them Socialism and to prepare them for socialistic activities.